aimyv/Google-Clone/README.md

 - A <a href="http://localhost:3000/google/random/turtle" target="_blank">random 'turtle'</a> result.
 - A <a href="http://localhost:3000/google/random/tiger" target="_blank">random 'tiger'</a> result.
 - A <a href="http://localhost:3000/google/random/koala" target="_blank">random 'koala'</a> result.
-- Navigate to the client folder and 'go live' on index.html.
+- Navigate to the client folder, right-click `index.html` and select `Go Live`.